Al-Amin-Khan-Shakil/ruby-group-capstone-project/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Ruby Capstone Project<a name="about-project"></a>
+# 📖 Ruby Group Capstone Project<a name="about-project"></a>

-**Ruby Capstone Project - Catalog of my things** In this project, we created a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
+**Ruby Group Capstone Project - Catalog of my things** In this project, we created a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
 Everything will be based on the given UML class diagram.
 The data will be stored in JSON files but we will also prepare a database with tables structure analogical to our program's class structure.

 ## 🛠 Built With <a name="built-with"></a>